vivekagr/AWS-SAA-C02-Course/README.md

 is a failure, it immediately repairs that area of disk and recreates that data with no corruption.

-With Aurora you can have up to 15 replicas and any of them can be a failover target.
+**With Aurora you can have up to 15 replicas and any of them can be a failover target**.
 The failover operation will be quicker because it doesn't have to make any storage modifications.

 - Cluster shared volume is based on SSD storage by default.
-  - Provides so high IOPS and low latency.
+  - Provides high IOPS and low latency.
   - No way to select magnetic storage.
 - Aurora cluster does not specify the amount of storage needed.
   - This is based on what is consumed.